cc795/cc795.github.io/_pages/teaching.md

 calendar: false
 ---

-This page displays a collection of courses with detailed schedules, materials, and resources.
+displays a collection of courses with detailed schedules, materials, and resources.
 You can organize your courses by years, terms, or topics.